 What pops into your head when you think of Italy?
-Besides the pasta 😉 .
-Anytime I think of Italy, the city of Rome sets itself front and center of my mind.
-It’s the capital of Italy, one of the oldest and one of the most visited cities in the world, two of the best reasons to see Rome, Italy on vacation.
+Besides the pasta and some of the most incredible food in the world?
+Anytime we think of Italy, the city of Rome sets itself front and center of my mind.

 From the moment you enter the city of Rome, the history is palpable.
 The magnitude of the sites, some recognizable from history books and TV, leave you speechless.
 No matter how many photographs and videos you may have seen, nothing compares to being there in person and seeing it in living color.